E-junkie - We help you sell online

 Normally, we consider Affiliates to be "independent sales reps" who are either selling your product directly, or referring sales leads to your site, in exchange for a commission; thus, our Affiliate programs are designed to operate with that framework in mind.
 See more info here on how our Affiliate programs work, with explanations of the different Affiliate link types:

-As the Merchant, you would register for the supplier-Affiliate's E-junkie login on their behalf, stay logged-in as them, and click your own Affiliate sign-up link to join their account to your Affiliate program.
-Then you would go into their Affiliate Admin and click Get Affiliate Codes, find your business and product to get codes for, and copy their Direct Link code for the relevant product.
-Then you would paste their Direct Link code into your own site pages, where the link would function as an instant-checkout Buy Now button.
-Every time someone uses that button to purchase one unit of that product, the supplier-Affiliate would get whatever percentage you had configured for them.
+Then you would go into their Affiliate Admin and click Get Affiliate Codes, find your business and product to get codes for, and copy their Direct Link codes for the product(s) that should share revenue with that partner.
+Then you would paste their Direct Link code into your own site pages, where the link would function as an Add to Cart button (though the button image says Buy Now, you can change that image if you prefer).
+The supplier's own Direct Links should be the only way for anyone to purchase that supplier's products.
+Every time someone uses that button to purchase that product, the partner would earn whatever percentage you had configured for them.